Overview

 FILTER vs. MATCH WHERE

-statement are both used to apply conditions in queries, but they differ in when and how they are evaluated.
+The FILTER statement and the WHERE clause are both used to apply filtering conditions in queries, but they differ in when and how they are evaluated.

 MATCH (n:User)